Building Personas for Pho Que Huong

 4 Think Aloud Protocols

-Schedule and conduct 5 Card Sorts
+Scheduled and conducted 5 Card Sorts

 Expert Evaluation - Consistency and Standards